gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 Bitcoin defines a network-wide "target" number to control the mining difficulty that decides the average number of blocks that can be created per hour -- if blocks are generated too fast, the difficulty increases.
 The checksum of the block header must be less than or equal to the "target" number in order to be added to the blockchain.
 Bitcoin uses [SHA-256](https://en.wikipedia.org/wiki/SHA-2) to double-hash the block header -- `SHA256(SHA256(BLOCK_HEADER))`.
 If the 256-bit number from the hash function is greater than the "target" number, the miner retries the different input.
 This is where the "nonce" comes in. "nonce" is a 32-bit number embedded in the block header (4-byte field): "nonce" starts from 0, and the miner increments "nonce" by 1 for each hash function call.

 The cryptographically strong sha256 hash algorithm outputs a completely different value for different inputs -- *see the code below*.
 Which means, the process requires enumerating the "nonce" until a hash less than or equal to the "target" value is found.
 Such process is referred to as mining or Proof-of-Work (PoW), as it requires substantial amount of computing power.
-When the proper "nonce" is found, the miner is rewarded with a new Bitcoin for its expended CPU time and electricity ([coinbase transaction](https://en.bitcoin.it/wiki/Coinbase)).
+When the proper "nonce" is found, the miner is rewarded with a new Bitcoin for its expended CPU time and electricity (i.e., [coinbase transaction](https://en.bitcoin.it/wiki/Coinbase)).
 Such incentive encourages more decentralization and nodes to stay honest: The more decentralized the networks are, the harder to assemble the CPU power more than all the honest nodes.

 ```rust,edition2018
 use data_encoding::HEXUPPER;